 Sunshine Hours for Canadian Cities

-Canada's more densely populated areas (those within two or three hundred kilometres of the US border) get around 2,000 hours of bright sunshine annually.
+Canada’s more densely populated areas get approximately 2,000 hours of bright sunshine annually.
+(These are the locations within two or three hundred kilometres of the US border)

 The prairies of central Canada enjoy three or four hundred hours more than this, while near the east coast (e.g. Halifax, Nova Scotia), annual sunshine levels are nearer 1,700 - 1,800 hours, lowered by fog coming in from the Atlantic Ocean.

-Eastern Canada - Sunshine is better distributed than in Pacific Canada, so Toronto enjoys more winter sunshine than Vancouver but the reverse is true in summer.
+Sunshine is better distributed than in Pacific Canada, so Toronto enjoys more winter sunshine than Vancouver but gets fewer sun hours during summer.

 Month Vancouver,